 Social events White water rafting retreat, open house parties and competitions

 Ideation Lab Held multiple times a semester, this interactive Lab explores methods for the students to explore and learn new ways to think about, see and implement idea growth and problem-solving opportunities.

 The CIE LLC is located on the 4th floor of the Village E Hall.
 It houses approximately 40 students in a co-ed environment.
 Each unit is a private bedrooms with ceiling fans and cable TV and wireless internet hookups.
 There are two large living rooms with 52-inch high def TVs and WiFi, two free laundry rooms, accessible only by room key, two dedicated study rooms and two patios along with a putting green between Halls E and F. Village E Hall is smoke free, alcohol free and has open visitation.

 Hannah Harrison and Jackson Hardesty, two students enrolled in Creativity, Innovation, and Entrepreneurship II were awarded $500 CIE LLC Scholarships from the School of Entrepreneurship at Oklahoma State University.
 This award presentation was based on GPA as well as class participation.
-The students received this scholarship in January and were awarded certificates on Tuesday, March 8 from Dr. Mike Morris, director of the School of Entrepreneurship.
+The students received this scholarship in January and were awarded certificates on Tuesday, March 8, 2011.

 THE CIE TEAM

 The programming within the CIE Learning Community involves the faculty and staff of the School of Entrepreneurship and the Riata Center for Entrepreneurship.
 Dr. Tom Westbrook is the Faculty Advisor of the CIE.
 He is the Clinical Professor of Creativity and Entrepreneurship for the School of Entrepreneurship.